 Yes.
 While they have a lot in common, iOS and Android apps are built differently and have unique accessibility features.
-To catch all potential accessibility issues, treat your iOS and Android apps as separate digital properties.
+To catch all potential accessibility issues, treat your iOS and Android apps as separate apps.
 Here are some of the ways Android and iOS differ when it comes to accessibility:

 They use different screen reader technology.